TheEdoRan/next-safe-action/website/docs/safe-action-client/instance-methods.md

 schema(schema: S, utils?: { handleValidationErrorsShape?: HandleValidationErrorsShapeFn } }) => new SafeActionClient()
 ```

-`schema` accepts an **optional** input schema of type `Schema` (from TypeSchema) and an optional `utils` object that accepts a [`handleValidationErrorsShape`](/docs/recipes/customize-validation-errors-format) function.
+`schema` accepts an input schema of type `Schema` (from TypeSchema) or a function that returns a promise of type `Schema` and an optional `utils` object that accepts a [`handleValidationErrorsShape`](/docs/recipes/customize-validation-errors-format) function.
 The schema is used to define the arguments that the safe action will receive, the optional [`handleValidationErrorsShape`](/docs/recipes/customize-validation-errors-format) function is used to return a custom format for validation errors.
 If you don't pass an input schema, `parsedInput` and validation errors will be typed `undefined`, and `clientInput` will be typed `void`.
 It returns a new instance of the safe action client.

 ## `bindArgsSchemas`